 Sponsors and coaches provide the staff with a list of all participants at the beginning of the activity.
 Every three weeks (sooner if necessary) teachers are to review the lists to determine if any participants are failing.
-The name of the failing student is SUBMITTED TO THE OFFICE to determine
+The name of the failing student is SUBMITTED TO THE OFFICE.
+When the office determines that a student is failing two or more subjects, the office will then notify the sponsor/coach who, in turn, will remove the student from the activity (including practices) for a MINIMUM of 15 days.
+At the end of this period, if the student's name is not submitted to the office, he or she will be reinstated in the activity.